 The fifth game, Zander (AKA Lurch), is a parody of the early Archimedes game Zarch (aka Lander).
 It's extra-unplayable because it runs far too fast and you have to start hitting RETURN within the first second or you'll crash into terrain.

 Race To Varpon: July 1987

 Zander (AKA Lurch): November 1987 (The game was named Lurch on the Acorn User Games Disc.)

-Also note that Acorn User released another one-line game, Mastermind, on the Acorn User Games Disc.
-[At this moment, I cannot find which issue (if any) of Acorn user this game appeared in.]
+Also note that Acorn User released another one-line game, titled Mastermind, which appeared on the Acorn User Games Disc

 |Title||Acorn User One-Line Games (Escape From Voros, Lexxias, Race To Varpon, Storm Clouds Over Zaqqit, Zander (AKA Lurch))|

 |Publisher||Acorn User (later BBC Acorn User) (Redwood Publishing Ltd.)|